CA MAP Fumigation.

 Experimentation involving CA/MAP/fumigants required versatility.
 Creating proper atmospheres or selecting the desired concentration of fumigant is crucial.
 Standard laboratory equipment is frequently an array of mass flow controller, single-channeled, connected with an external control unit usually unprovided of any software interface for the gas mixture management.
 These hardware configurations can be troublesome and may present mixture composition issue (instrument precision tends to lower especially when working with low flow rate).
 Moreover, this kind of configuration doesn’t allow a fast modification of the gas mixture parameters and usually require a lot of lab room.

-For lab applications requiring versatility, high precision gas mixtures generation and quick and easy mixture management methods, MCQ suggests the Gas Blenders.
-These top-notch products are appositely designed for in lab experimentation.
-Gas Blenders allow the user to create multi-component dynamic gas mixtures, extremely precise and ideal to handle microflows with low concentration components, all of them easily manageable with bundled software MCQ Gas Mixer Manager.
+For laboratory applications requiring versatility, high precision gas mixtures generation, precise gas flow meter control, and quick and easy mixture management methods, MCQ suggests the Gas Blenders.
+These top-notch products are appositely designed for in laboratory experimentation.
+The Gas Mixers allow the user to create multi-component dynamic gas mixtures, extremely precise and ideal to handle micro-flows with low concentration components, all of them easily manageable in fully automation with bundled SOFTWARE MCQ Gas Mixture Creator Software.

 The Gas Blenders Series are the improved solutions proposed by MCQ.
 Designed following the Lab in Box concept, the MCQ Gas Blenders are high precision instruments, easy to configure and adaptable to many different lab-applications, that offers more efficiency and an innovative quick and easy way for mixtures management, all in a compact case.
 The Gas Blenders work with up to 6 components gas mixtures, each gas media connected to a dedicated instrument channel for which MCQ guarantees high accuracy (1.0% of setpoint), high repeatability (0.16% of reading value) and the fastest response time for setpoint value change now available in the market.
 The instruments work with dry, non-aggressive gases and the channels are always calibrated with native gases following customer’s request.
-For the gas mixture management, the MCQ Gas Mixer Manager is also provided.
-Easy to use, compatible with any common desktop or laptop PC, MCQ Gas Mixer Manager allow taking a complete control over the instrument and its functions, letting the users start working with dynamic gas mixtures immediately.
+For the gas mixture management, the MCQ Gas Mixture Creator Software is also provided.
+Easy to use, compatible with any common desktop or laptop PC (or touch screen for latest products), the MCQ Software allows taking a complete control over the gas mixer and its functions, letting the users start working with dynamic gas mixtures immediately with fully automation.

 An example of MCQ Gas Blenderss hardware configuration is represented on the image.
 The gas in use are: